 Presented live via Zoom.
 One need not attend live as all modules will be recorded for participants.

 Module 2: Music and the Dying Journey.
-Participants will explore and come to more deeply understand how music can support the creation of legacy work and facilitate to the dying journey.
+Participants will explore and come to more deeply understand how music can facilitate the dying journey and support the creation of legacy work.
 A variety of musical categories will be lifted up including the use of live and recorded music and the creation of original legacy pieces.
 Key themes of this module include music as medicine and music for transition.

 Module 3: Music and Bereavement.
 In the final module, participants will explore the powerful role music plays in memory and how we honor those whose presence we miss.
 Participants will be invited to the release of grief the revisiting of both difficult and beautiful memories and consider the vital role music plays in our lives as we grieve/love in our journey from birth to death.